Thursday, December 2, 2010

 ((This is Part 4 of a series of posts on Prayer and Listening to God.
 Click here for Part 1).

-In making the case that we are not to deliberately listen for God's voice, whether in prayer or at any other time (for this is the case I'm trying to make), I am not, not, not saying that we do not enjoy rich fellowship and communion with God in prayer and in other times, too.
+In making the case that we are not to listen inwardly for God's voice, whether in prayer or at any other time (for this is the case I'm trying to make), I am not, not, not saying that we do not enjoy rich fellowship and communion with God in prayer and in other times, too.

 Thanks for reading.
 Please feel free to share your thoughts, questions and ideas in the comments.